ABCD-DEVCOM/ABCD2/.installation/installation_instructions.md

 ### Always required
 - A webserver.
 ABCD is tested with an Apache web server.
 In order to minimize security problems the latest version is recommended.
+ABCD requires for a minimal installation at least
+  - Module `mod_cgi`: To allow execution of CGI scripts
+  - Module `mod_rewrite` : To allow rewrite rules in the `.htaccess` file
 - A PHP processor.
 The unicode implementation of ABCD requires PHP 7.4.x.
 The default loaded extensions depend on the actual PHP processor.
 ABCD requires for a minimal installation at least
   - Extension `mbstring` : Multibyte support.
 To enable unicode.